 Less common than ECR is internal resorption, which involves the resorption of tissue starting in the root of the tooth.
 It is often thought to be due to chronic pulp inflammation, and may be asymptomatic.
 Early treatment is important in order to the save the tooth.

 As endodontists, our main goal is always to save your natural teeth, and do so safely and with great care to ensure the best oral health for you in the future.
-Regular x-rays with your dentist and a call to our office at Pasadena Office Phone Number 626-304-3636 at the first sign of root decay or resorption will help us meet that goal!
+Regular x-rays with your dentist and a call to our office at Pasadena Endodontics office Phone Number 626-304-3636 at the first sign of root decay or resorption will help us meet that goal!

 May 3rd, 2017 11:16 am